Carnap's problem for intuitionistic propositional logic: Algebraic semantics

 Let $v(p)=a$, $v(q)=b$, $\f = p\land(p\to q)$, and $\p = p\land q$.
 Since we have that $p\land(p\to q) \vdash_\IL p\land q$, $p\land q\vdash_\IL p\land(p\to q)$, and $\overline{v}$ is a homomorphism, the claim follows.
 As the example shows, we are merely translating familiar laws of $\IL$ into (in)equalities in $\A$, which are valid by the consistency requirement.

-Finally, suppose $\A$ is consistent with $\vdash_\CL$.
-The defining equations of Heyting algebras are still valid.
-It only remains to show (dropping superscripts) that $a \land a' = 0$ and $a \lor a' = 1$.
+If $\A$ is instead consistent with $\vdash_\CL$, the defining equations of Heyting algebras are still valid.
+It only remains to show that (dropping superscripts) $a \land a' = 0$ and $a \lor a' = 1$.
 The first is a consequence of (iii) and the fact that $a\land 0=0$.
 The second identity is the Law of Excluded Middle. \QED

+We may take left-to-right implication of this theorem to say that $\IL$ and $\CL$ are Carnap categorical in algebraic semantics, with respect to the respective classes of algebras.
+The fact that the implication goes both ways could be seen as a further justification for taking Heyting (Boolean) algebras to be the `standard interpretations'; see also Section \ref{ss:meaning} below.

 \begin{remark} Just as for possible worlds semantics, to enforce that all algebraic interpretations consistent with $\vdash_\IL$ are standard (Heyting), it is not enough to require that all $\IL$-\emph{theorems} are valid.
-The proof of Theorem \ref{mainthmalg} doesn't work if we cannot conclude from $\p\vdash_\IL\f$ that (for all $v$) $\lint\p\rint^\A_v \leq^\A \lint\f\rint^\A_v$.
+The proof of Theorem \ref{mainthmalg} doesn't work if we cannot conclude from $\p\vdash_\IL\f$ that (for all $v$) $\overline{v}(\p) \leq^\A \overline{v}(\f)$.
 In fact, the following counter-example can be found in BH19.

-If $(H,j)$ is a nuclear algebra (see just before Definition \ref{def:nuclear}), BH19 defines the algebra $D(H,j)$ of the same signature to be just like $(H,j)$, except that $a \to^j b =_\text{def} a \to jb$.
+If $H$ is a Heyting algebra and $j$ a nucleus on $H$, BH19 defines the algebra $D(H,j)$ of the same signature to be just like the Heyting algebra of fixpoints $H_j$ (defined immediately after Definition \ref{def:nuclear}), except that $a \to^j b =_\text{def} a \to jb$.
 Algebras of this form are called \emph{Dummett algebras} in BH19.\footnote{Dummett algebras have an interesting connection to a proposal in \cite{dummett00} to explain the significance of Beth semantics in terms of a distinction between a formula being \emph{verified} and \emph{assertible} at a stage $x$ (BH19, end of Sect.\ 3.2). } They need not be Heyting algebras --- Bezhanishvili and Holliday give a simple example --- but they of course qualify as algebraic interpretations.
 However, BH19 also proves that the formulas valid in all Dummett algebras are \emph{exactly} the theorems of $\IL$ (their Theorem 3.25).
-Thus, by Theorem \ref{mainthmalg}, non-Heyting Dummett algebras are not consistent with $\vdash_\IL$. \end{remark}
+Thus, by Theorem \ref{mainthmalg}, non-Heyting Dummett algebras need not be consistent with $\vdash_\IL$. \end{remark}